 The Company's exploration and evaluation assets are in the exploration stage.
 As an exploration stage company, the Company is currently unable to self-finance its operations.
 The Company has historically relied on equity financings to finance its operations.
 In order to carry out the Company's planned exploration programs and to pay for administrative costs, the Company will have to raise additional funds as required.
 To effectively manage the Company's capital requirements, the Company's management has in place a planning and budgeting process.
 The Company has made no changes to its objective, nor is the Company subject to external capital requirements.

 17. SEGMENTED INFORMATION

-The Company operates in Canada in a single operating segment - the acquisition and exploration of mineral properties in Canada.
+The Company's business consists of a single operating segment - the acquisition and exploration of mineral properties.
+Details on a geographic basis are as follows: